Comparing Bogota Financial (BSBK) and The Competition

 |2.20

-This table compares Bogota Financial and its peers gross revenue, earnings per share and valuation.
+This table compares Bogota Financial and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue